-Raquel Tatum – Alumni Care Coordinator
+Raquel Tatum – Continuum Of Care Coordinator

 Raquel has served as a 12-Step Recovery Advocate at Hannah’s House since March 2022.
 She is in the process of completing her Bachelor’s in Social Work degree at Our Lady of the Lake University in San Antonio, Texas.
 With January 20, 2017, being her sobriety date and entering the program in Kerrville, TX, Raquel offers her patients first-hand experience and valuable personal insight into battling addiction and alcoholism.
 Before joining Hannah’s House team, she was an immigration assistant for a law firm and a program coordinator for another recovery community in Dallas, Texas.